Freshman Application Materials

 4. Official Test Scores

 Scores from either the ACT or the SAT are required and must be sent directly from the testing agency.
-Please note that the writing portion of the ACT is no longer required.
+We do not require the writing portion of either the ACT or the SAT.
 Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.
-If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office and a counselor will determine if the waiver criteria are met.
+If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office.
+Waiver requests will not be evaluated prior to receipt of both the admissions application and transcripts, as a counselor will use them to determine waiver eligibility.

 5. Two Essays